 '''

-head(arg1, arg2).

-head(arg1, arg2) :- !.

-head(Arg1, arg2) :- !,

-call1(Arg1).

-head(Arg1, arg2) :-

-(

-if (Arg1)

-->
+if(Arg1)

 then

 else

-;

-).

 head(Arg1) :-

-(

 а

 b

-;

-).

 head :-

-a (many,
+a(many,

 long,

 arguments (with,

 many,

 more),

-and([ a,
+and([a,

 long,

 list,

 with,

 a,

 | tail

-1)).
+])).

 '''

 PceEmacs uses the same conventions as GNU-Emacs.
 The TAB key indents the current line according to the syntax rules.
 Alt-q indents all lines of the current clause.
 It provides support for head, calls (indented 1 tab), if-then-else, disjunction and argument-lists broken across multiple lines as illustrated above.